STP Ride Details

 Available: Friday night 6 p.m. to 9 p.m. or Sat.
 4:45 - 7:15 a.m.

 - Rider Bib #

 - Luggage, tagged (2 bags; each 20 lbs or less).
 See baggage service for more details.

 You are responsible for loading your luggage onto the correct truck!
 Your luggage will not be waiting for you if you do not pay attention to the truck's destination.
 Confirm the closest drop location with your host prior to the event.

 - Bike number fixed on your bike and helmet

-- Official route map (provided in packet)
+- Official route map (provided at start line and online)